Methodology

 - Sampling bias.
 We monitor a limited set of platforms.
 Findings may not generalise to the entire internet.
 We will continue to increase the number of sources and samples.

 - Short content is harder.
-Posts under 100 characters are capped at 0.60 confidence.
+Posts under 100 characters are capped at 0.60 confidence; posts under 50 characters are excluded from classification entirely.
+Coverage varies by source — see Classification coverage.

 - Temporal drift.
 As AI-generated content evolves, detection patterns must be updated.
 We version our prompts and models to track changes.